.Home / New to Reiki / Experienced / Miscellaneous / Training / Contact

 In the past I have been asked to teach this and other Reiki classes outside of Vancouver in Canada, and also in Spain, the UK, The Netherlands, The USA and in Japan.
 If you have an interest in a class in your area, please contact me to discuss this.

 Please Note: This a Japanese Reiki Master level upgrade class containing certain aspects of original Hayashi Reiki Kenkyukai training.
 By upgrade, I mean that the class assumes you already are a practicing Reiki Master and have the ongoing support of a previous teacher in the areas of class content, teaching Reiki classes, giving attunements, and the ethics and practices of a Reiki Master.
-The way this class is presented by Inamoto-sensei outside of Japan assumes all this and he offers no ongoing support after class.
+The way this class is presented by Hyakuten outside of Japan assumes all this and he offers no ongoing support after class.
 Inside Japan, a new master would usually be expected to repeat the class and assist the teacher in his other classes and meetings.

 What is Threshold Reiki?
 What is Gendai Reiki Ho?